similesHuang/neon-coder-plugin/README.md

 * For all resources we are going to use in the webview, we change their schemes to `vscode-resource`
 * Since we only allow local resources, absolute path for styles/images (e.g., `/static/media/logo.svg`) will not work.
 We add a `.env` file which sets `PUBLIC_URL` to `./` and after bundling, resource urls will be relative.
 * We add baseUrl `<base href="${vscode.Uri.file(path.join(this._extensionPath, 'build')).with({ scheme: 'vscode-resource' })}/">` and then all relative paths work.

-## Limitations

-Right now you can only run production bits (`yarn run build`) in the webview, how to make dev bits work (webpack dev server) is still unknown yet.
-Suggestions and PRs welcome !